Today's Bible Reading: Mark 1

 1 The beginning of the good news about Jesus the Messiah, the Son of God.

 14 After John was put in prison, Jesus went into Galilee, proclaiming the good news of God.
-15 "The time has come," he said.
+15 ?"The time has come,"?he said.
 "The kingdom of God has come near.
 Repent and believe the good news!"
-(Mark 1:1, 14-15)
+(Mark 1:1, 14-15 NIV)

 Thinking and Reflecting

-In the midst of this rapid-fire beginning, it is too easy to overlook the affirmation: "The kingdom of God is near.
+In the midst of this rapid-fire beginning, it is quite easy to overlook the affirmation: "The kingdom of God is near.
 Repent and believe the good news!"
 Life-changing, designed to catch our attention, challenging!
 Should we also notice that the order sounds a bit unusual to our ears: repent and believe?

 Father God, we want to become people of great faith, believing the good news to such an extent that our lives are forever changed.
-Help us see Jesus afresh in this reading and in the study of Mark's gospel, in Jesus' name I ask it.
+Help us see Jesus afresh in today's reading and in the study of Mark's gospel, in Jesus' name I ask it.
 Amen.